annie0sc/gdp-happy-health/Design Architecture/README.md

 # Discussion:

-- what back end languages, platforms will you test?
+- what back end languages, platforms will you test? we have decided to use java Script as back end language and frame work as express.js.
 - Who will create an initial project with A&A (Authentication and Authorization) to test drive this stack?
 - What formatters (e.g prettier (Links to an external site.)), what linters (e.g. ESLint (Links to an external site.) for JavaScript),
 - what devops tools (e.g. Husky (Links to an external site.) for GitHub) do you want to use?